qian-gu/RVAnt/doc/source/03_reference/pipeline.rst

 Exection, Memory and Writeback
 -----------------------------------

 The exection and writeback of all instructions is performed in this stage.
-Most of instructions' exection is 1 cycle, while some multi-cycle instructions are list as below.
+Most of instructions' exection time is 1 cycle, while some multi-cycle instructions are list as below.

 Multi-Cycle instructions
 --------------------------